 This tour visits a ton of Bangkok’s attractions, including Wat Arun, Wat Pho, Bangkok Old City, the Giant Swing, Chinatown, Flower Market in Bangkok, drives by the Grand Palace all lit up at night, and even skips the line at the #1 Pad Thai place in Bangkok.

-Ever since our first trip to Thailand back in 2012, we have gone on this tour on our first night in Bangkok.
-It is a good welcome back to the land of smiles and chaos that is Bangkok, which we just love.
-You cover so much ground on this tour and go to many of the best things to do in Bangkok.
+It is a good welcome back to the land of smiles and chaos that is Bangkok, which we love.
+You can cover so much ground on this tour and go to many of the best things to do in Bangkok.
 It is worth every penny.

 Must Read: Insider Thailand Travel Tips To Know Before Traveling